 Deep Dive: Ramones, END OF THE CENTURY

-The incredibly true story of the Ramones and producer Phil Spector coming together to make the band's fifth studio album, End of the Century, is one of the great legends in the history of rock 'n' roll.
+The incredibly true story of the Ramones and producer Phil Spector coming together to make the band's fifth studio record, End of the Century, is one of the great legends in the history of rock 'n' roll.
 After crafting four albums of genre-defining and indelible punk rock classics, Ramones were somehow not massive rock stars.
 Instead, the New York band was still slugging it out in clubs across the country to middling album sales, despite inspiring the world around them to see what was really cool in revolutionary rock.

 With the 1970s coming to an end, and the band (and its label) chomping at the bit to reach the next level, Ramones took a huge chance by agreeing to work with the legendary Spector on the record.
 A large part of the Ramones' DNA is the classic "Wall of Sound' pop styling made famous by the producer; at the same time, it pushed out longtime member Tommy Ramone, who'd produced the group's records since stepping down from the Ramones' drum throne.